willebergh/auto-router/README.md

 const options = {
     routes: "./src/routes",             // Path to the directory with all routes
-    logging: "silent" || "verbose",     // How much to log to the console }
+    logging: "silent" || "verbose",     // How much to log to the console
+    baseRoute: "/api"                   // The base route of the autoRouter }
 ```